queersweetpotato/bashbook/submission/README.md

 create - this creates a user.
 It takes no arguments and must be run before any other commands.

-add - this makes two users friends.
+add - this makes a user friends with another user.
 It takes one command, the ID of the user that the client would like to be friends with.
+Friendship is not symmetrical, so if two users would like to be friends with each other they must each send a friend request.
+Users can friend themselves if they wish.

 post - this posts a message onto a friend's wall.
 It takes two or more commands, first the ID of the user that the client would like to send a message to, and the remaining arguments are the messages.